Guin-Kiwi/EasyPass/README.md

 and store it for later.

 **User stories:**
-1. As a user, I want my password to be legitimate.
+1. As a user, I want my password to be accepted by the platform quickly.
-2. As a user, I want to store my generated passwords.
+2. As a user, I want to store my passwords.
 3. As a user, I want to simplify the password generation process.
 4. As a user, I want the generated password to be unique.

 **Use cases:**
 - User Login (choose user)
-- Generate or check a new password before storage
+- Generate or check validity of a new password before storage
-- Store password/s from accounts in (user_name.txt)
+- Store password/s from platform accounts in (user_name.txt)
-- Remove password/s from accounts in (user_name.txt)
+- Remove password/s from platform accounts in (user_name.txt)
-- Show passwords (user specific)
+- Show passwords from platform accounts in (user_name.txt)

 ---